Seeed-Studio/wiki-documents/docs/Seeeduino_LoRAWAN.md

 !!!Note
     Charge status return 0 while charging, return 1 while charge done or no battery insert.

-##Send and Receive Example
+**3. Send and Receive Example**

 There is a well written library for the LoRaWAN modules, for simple applications you even don't need to know much about the protocol about LoRa, which is complex and hard to read.
-And please note that you till need some acknowledge about LoRa protocol if you want an advanced application.
+And please note that you still need some acknowledge about LoRa protocol if you want an advanced application.
 You don't need to download the library, it's included in the package already.
 You can open it at **File > Examples > LoRaWAN**.
+Those examples include:

+* p2p-tx
+* p2p-rx
+* ABP
+* OTAA

 You need 2 piece of Seeeduino LoRaWAN to complete this example, one for sending and another for receiving.

-###Sending
+**3.1 P2P Sending**

 Open your Arduino IDE and click on **File > Examples > LoRaWAN > p2p_tx** to open the sketch or you can copy the code below.
 This sketch will broadcast a string "Hello World!" every 3000 ms.